Stranger Things: The First Shadow: Chapter Two: Captain Midnight

 Henry returns home, but senses that his family is not happy about his return.
 Using his powers, he reads his mother's thoughts and understands that she wants to send him back to Brenner.
-Henry gives into the shadowy entity's influence; while possessed, he kills Virginia and Alice before falling unconscious, with Victor also falling unconscious.
+Henry gives in to the shadowy entity's influence; while possessed, he kills Virginia and Alice before falling unconscious, with Victor also falling unconscious.

 Awakening in dazed confusion some hours later, Henry walks to Hawkins High School to save Patty from Brenner, where the performance of Dark of the Moon is about to begin.
 Atop the stage rafters, Henry reunites with Patty only to be interrupted by Brenner, who appears on the other side of the stage.
 Brenner says that Patty is his weakness, and Patty tells Henry not to listen to him.
 As Henry struggles for control, he informs Patty that he managed to find her birth mother, a singer at the Stardust Casino in Las Vegas.
-Feeling overwhelmed, the shadowy entity once again takes control of Henry, and Henry throws Patty off the rafters.
-Brenner takes Henry back to Hawkins Lab, Patty is taken to the hospital, and Victor Creel is accused of the murder of Virginia and Alice based on Joyce, Bob and Jim's assumptions about the animal killings.
+Feeling overwhelmed, the shadowy entity once again takes control of Henry, and Henry throws Patty off the rafters, seemingly killing her.
+Brenner takes Henry back to Hawkins Lab, Patty is taken to the hospital, and Victor Creel is accused of the murder of Virginia and Alice based on Joyce, Bob, and Jim's assumptions about the animal killings.

 In 1963, Joyce and Jim bid farewell to each other as the latter is shipped off to fight in Vietnam.

 Epilogue

 Some years later, an older Henry is back at Hawkins Lab and is restrained.
 Using the Void, Henry discovers that Patty survived her fall and was discharged from the hospital, though now needing to walk with a cane.
-Henry observes her in Las Vegas, where she meets her mother backstage after a performance at the Stardust Casino; Patty and her mother recognize each other and embrace.
+Henry observes her in Las Vegas, where she meets her mother backstage after a performance at the Stardust.
+Patty and her mother recognize each other and embrace.

-Brenner informs Henry that the blood transfusions administered to the test subjects have been successful; as a reward, Brenner frees Henry from his restraints.
-In the Rainbow Room, Henry is introduced to one of the children; Henry remarks: "Hello Eleven, I have something new for us."
+Brenner informs Henry that the blood transfusions administered to the test subjects have been successful, with Brenner freeing Henry from his restraints as a reward.
+In the Rainbow Room, Henry is introduced to Eleven, one of the children.
 Lightning flashes and the silhouette of Vecna appears on the back wall.

 Background

-In July 2022, it was revealed that a spin-off stage play and a spin-off series were in the works.
+In July 2022, it was revealed that a spin-off stage play and spin-off series to Stranger Things were in the works.
 The stage play was produced by Sonia Friedman, directed by Stephen Daldry and Justin Martin, and written by Kate Trefry, based on an original story by the Duffer Brothers, Jack Thorne and Trefry.
+As they worked on the play and the show's fourth season, the Duffers came up with the idea that Dr. Brenner had used Henry Creel's blood to create more psychic children (of which Eleven was the most successful manifestation), to serve as living weapons during the Cold War era.
+The Duffers started to explore the concept, tying it into the show's main antagonist, because they found it interesting to explore where Eleven's powers came from.